MICLab-Unicamp/Midsagittal-CC-Parameterization/README.md

 - The local application may exhibit slower performance on Windows than on Linux.
 - To reset the application state and start a clean session, simply refresh the browser page.
 - During processing, Streamlit shows an activity indicator in the top-right corner of the page.
 This interface also allows you to stop the current execution if necessary.

+## Input requirements

+For each subject, the method requires the following inputs:

+- A binary midsagittal CC mask
+- Diffusion-derived maps (for example, FA, MD, RD, and AD maps)

+### Recommended preprocessing

+The method was developed and evaluated using diffusion MRI data preprocessed with a consistent pipeline.
+We recommend the following preprocessing steps before running the parameterization:

+1. Denoising
+2. Eddy-current and motion correction
+3. Rigid alignment to the MNI152 template (translation and rotation only), to reduce variability in midsagittal slice selection caused by differences in head positioning
+4. Resampling to 1.25 mm isotropic resolution
+5. Brain extraction
+6. Diffusion tensor reconstruction and diffusion maps generation
+7. Midsagittal CC segmentation (or CC segmentation + midsagittal slice identification)

+In our experiments, the midsagittal CC segmentation was obtained by combining automated [TractSeg](https://github.com/mic-dkfz/tractseg) bundle segmentation with targeted post-processing to isolate only the midsagittal section of the CC.
+The midsagittal slice was identified from the FA maps based on the diffusion characteristics of the interhemispheric fissure [[1]](https://doi.org/10.1117/12.911619).

+#### Notes

+The robustness of the method to alternative preprocessing strategies remains to be investigated.
+In particular, differences in voxel resolution may influence the choice of the parameterization configuration.
+All experiments in the associated manuscript were performed using diffusion images resampled to 1.25 mm isotropic resolution.